Athiya21/NLP/README.md

 ### 🚀 Note
 > The field of transformers is rapidly evolving with ongoing research and newer models constantly being introduced.

+---
+### spacy
+    -- spaCy is a powerful and efficient open-source library for advanced Natural Language Processing (NLP) in Python.
+It is designed specifically for production use, providing fast and accurate tools to process and analyze large volumes of text. spaCy supports tasks such as tokenization, part-of-speech tagging, named entity recognition, dependency parsing, and more, making it a popular choice for building NLP applications.

+**Setting Up spaCy**

+      - Install spaCy using pip.

+      -  Download the English language model using the command: python -m spacy download en_core_web_sm

+      - To verify the installation and get spaCy info, run: python -m spacy info

+      - (Optional) If you face any issues related to Intel MKL, reinstall MKL by running: pip install --force-reinstall mkl

+      - Run the info command again to confirm the setup: python -m spacy info

+ **Setting Up spaCy in VS Code**
+      - Open the integrated terminal in VS Code by pressing Ctrl + ~ (tilde).

+      - Activate your Conda environment (if using Conda) by typing:

+      - python -m ipykernel install --user --name spacyenv --display-name "Python (spacyenv)

+      - conda activate spacyenv

+      - Restart VS Code to apply the environment changes.

+      - Select the Python interpreter for your environment:

+      - Press Ctrl + Shift + P to open the Command Palette.

+      - Search for and select Python: Select Interpreter.

+      - Choose your Conda environment (for example, spacyenv (Python 3.x.x)).